yarf-framework/yarf/README.md

-YARF: Yet Another REST (micro)Framework
+YARF: Yet Another REST Framework
 =======================================

 YARF is a micro-framework designed to build REST APIs and web services in a fast and simple way.